xfalcox/discourse-backups-to-dropbox/README.md

 ## After Installation

-You need to enable the plugin on Settings -> Plugins and fill you Dropbox API Key that you can get [here](https://www.dropbox.com/developers/apps/create).
+You need to enable the plugin on Settings -> Plugins and fill you Dropbox Generated Access Token that you can get [here](https://www.dropbox.com/developers/apps/create).

 ## About